oasis-tcs/openc2-tc-ops/Documentation-Norms.md

+# Documentation Norms for the OpenC2 Technical Committee

 # 1 Foreword

 This document provides informal, internal guidance for work product editors in the [OASIS](https://www.oasis-open.org/) [OpenC2 Technical Committee](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2) (TC).
 It captures the working processes and norms being used by the OpenC2 TC in the development of OpenC2 standards under OASIS auspices.
 OpenC2 standards include the language specification, actuator profiles, transfer specifications, etc., as well as other supporting [work products](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22#dWorkProduct) (the OASIS term for what a TC produces).